-In the first year (Certificate level) of the course there are a total of 14 compulsory contact days.
-These are made up of four 3-day modules, a tutorial day and a viva.
+In the Certificate level of the course there are a total of 12 compulsory contact days.
+These are made up of four 3-day modules.

-In the second year (Diploma level) of the course there are a total of 14 compulsory contact days.
-These are made up of four 3-day modules, a tutorial day and a viva day.
+In the Diploma level of the course there are a total of 12 compulsory contact days.
+These are made up of four 3-day modules.

 Am I able to defer my place on the course?

-Do I have to complete all 3 years of the course?
+Do I have to complete all three levels of the course?

 No. This is a cumulative programme.
-You are able to exit after the first year with a Certificate, after the second with a Diploma or after the third with an MSc.
+You are able to exit after the Certificate level of the course, the Diploma level of the course or after MSc level of the course.

 Can I complete this course via distance learning alone?

-No. The teaching days (14 each year) are compulsory.
+No. The teaching days are compulsory.
 However, these teaching days are supported via an online learning environment (called Moodle), where readings are uploaded and you can discuss projects in student forums.